PC grants degrees three times a year: May, August, and December.

 - At least 48 semester hours must be completed at PC, including the last 24 credit hours

 Tickets will be distributed to students who have met academic eligibility and followed the necessary procedures to register for Commencement.
-These tickets will be distributed in April in the lobby of Springs Student Center.
+These tickets will be distributed on April 14 in the lobby of Springs Student Center.
 Each graduate will receive:

-- Three (3) tickets for family and friends to attend the Baccalaureate Service in Belk Auditorium.
+- Two (2) tickets for family and friends to attend the Baccalaureate Service on the West Plaza.

-- Six (6) tickets for family and friends to attend the Commencement Ceremony.
+- Two (2) tickets for family and friends to attend the Commencement Ceremony.
 These tickets will be required only in the case of inclement weather.

 LOST TICKETS CANNOT BE REPLACED